21 Back Exercises at Home for Bigger & Stronger Back

 • Avoid hunchback bending as it leads to Injury.

-This exercise hit specifically to the rear shoulder head.
-It can be performed in a standing or a seated position.
-Prefer the seated version, as it calls for strict movement.
+It can be performed in a standing or seated position.
+I prefer the seated version, as it requires strict movement.

 How To Do